robdll/robdll/README.md

 <br>

 :technologist:  I'm a Digital Nomad with a highly focused problem-solving mindset.
-:hammer_and_wrench:  Coding since 2010 bulding software for both startups and enterprise.
+:hammer_and_wrench:  Working since 2010 with both startups and enterprise.
-📙  Learning cybersecurity on HackTheBox.
+:writing_hand:  Writing about Javascript
-:writing_hand:  Coding anything possible on FreeCodeCamp
+:book:  Studying cybersecurity on HackTheBox.
-:heartbeat:  Creating software withing the openSource community
+:heartbeat:  Learning with the help of the opensource community
-:family_man_woman_girl_girl:  Living with my lovely wife
+:family_man_woman_girl_girl:  Living with my lovely wife in Brasil

 <br>